knuedge/lita-puppet/README.md

     pp node <certname> profiles

 Where `<certname>` is the SSL certificate name used for Puppet.
 This is usually the FQDN for the host.

+#### Query PuppetDB for the nodes associated with a class
+    puppet class nodes <class>

+This is also available as:

+    pp class nodes <class>

+Where `<class>` is a class name as it shows up in the catalog.
+Usually something like Role::Foo_bar